- Search The Registry

 *Gilberto Gil was born on this date in 1942.
 He is an Afro Brazilian singer-songwriter, politician, and activist.

-Gilberto Passos Gil Moreira was born in Salvador and spent much of his childhood in Ituaçu, a small town located in the countryside of Bahia.
+Gilberto Passos Gil Moreira was born in Salvador and spent much of his childhood in Ituaçu, a small town in Bahia's countryside.
 His father, José Gil Moreira, was a doctor; his mother, Claudina Passos Gil Moreira, was an elementary school teacher.
 As a young boy, he attended a Marist Brothers school.
 Gil remained in Ituaçu until he was nine, returning to Salvador for secondary school.
 His interest in music was precocious: "When I was only two or two and a half," he recalled, "I told my mother I was going to become a musician or president of my country ."

 Gil's mother was the "chief supporter" of his musical ambitions; she bought him an accordion and, when he was ten years old, sent him to music school in Salvador, which he attended for four years.
 Gil first played classical music as an accordionist but grew more interested in Brazil's folk and popular music.
-He was influenced by singer and accordion player Luiz Gonzaga and songwriter Dorival Caymmi.
+Singer and accordion player Luiz Gonzaga and songwriter Dorival Caymmi influenced him.

 While in Salvador, Gil heard American big band jazz and tango.
 In 1950 Gil moved back to Salvador with his family.
 While in high school, he joined his first band, Os Desafinados ("The Out of Tunes"), playing accordion, vibraphone, and singing; the band was active for two to three years.
 Soon after, inspired by Brazilian musician João Gilberto, he settled on the guitar as his primary instrument and began playing bossa nova.

 When President Luiz Lula da Silva took office in January 2003, he chose Gil as Brazil's new Minister of Culture, the second black person to serve in the country's cabinet.
-The appointment was controversial among political and artistic figures and the Brazilian press; a remark Gil made about difficulties with his salary received criticism.
+The appointment was controversial among political and artistic figures and the Brazilian press; Gil's remark about difficulties with his salary received criticism.
 Gil had not been a Lula's Workers' Party member and had not participated in creating its cultural program.
 Shortly after becoming Minister, Gil began a partnership between Brazil and Creative Commons.
 In 2003, he gave a concert at the U.N.
-General Assembly in honor of the victims of the bombing of the U.N. headquarters in Baghdad, playing with Secretary-General Kofi Annan.
+General Assembly to honor the victims of the bombing of the U.N. headquarters in Baghdad, playing with Secretary-General Kofi Annan.

 As Minister, he sponsored a program called Culture Points, which gave grants to provide music technology and education to people living in poor areas of the country's cities.
 Gil also expressed interest in a program to establish an Internet repository of freely downloadable Brazilian music.
 Following Gil's appointment, the department's expenditures increased by over 50 percent.
-In November 2007, Gil announced his intention to resign due to a vocal cord polyp.
+In November 2007, Gil announced resigning due to a vocal cord polyp.